csningli/DistributedOptimizationFramework/README.md

 # DistributedOptimizationFramework (Disto)
-Disto is an implementation of the shared-variable solving framwork for the distributed optimization problems.
+Disto is a framwork in Python for the implementation of the distributed optimization algorithms.

 ## Conda Environment